Growing Zones: 4-9 outdoors(hardy down to -20℉) 4-9 outdoors

 Planting & Care

-Watering: You should regularly water your weeping willow for the first year to keep soil evenly moist.
-Water your weeping willow only during dry periods in successive years.
-Although weeping willows prefer moist soil, they adapt easily to drier soil.
+2. Watering: You should regularly water your Weeping Willow for the first year to keep soil evenly moist (about once or twice weekly).
+Water your Willow only during dry periods in successive years.
+Although Weeping Willows prefer moist soil, they adapt easily to drier soil.

 |Amount of Order||Shipping Charge|